Chapter 1 : Charming Minnie

 “No. We’re going to turn ourselves in to save all of us.
 We can talk Minnie out of anything, but Peter...he’s gonna need help.”
 Remus was wearing that obnoxious ‘you-know-I’m-right-but-don’t-want-to-admit-it’ face.
 I had to restrain myself not to punch it right off.

 “Great.
 Let’s just turn ourselves in then!
 Splendid.
-All that sprinting for nothing,” I grumbled, following Remus down the hallway.
+All that sprinting for nothing,” I grumbled, following Remus back in the direction from which we'd run.

 “Hey, tossers!”
 Moony yelled after the Prefects who were retreating down the dim hallway, Peter clasped tightly between all four of them.